Puppies go from flaky to floofy with TLC

 Help is on the way

 The Best Friends veterinary team immediately got to work with medicated baths and treatments to start the healing, while loving, gentle hands provided much-needed food.
-Each dog was bathed twice a week, and with each bath, their once-weary eyes began to sparkle with hope.
+Each dog was bathed every other day, and with each bath, their once-weary eyes began to sparkle with hope.

 “These are the cases that warm your heart,” says Jess.
 “When you get to see life come back into a pet’s eyes and they realize people are there to love them.
 We have a place where they can heal, be loved, and learn how to love life again.”